Code-Institute-Submissions/Follow-the-moon/TESTING.md

 * Follow fitting meditations. <br>
      * If you want to relax and follow a meditation, you visit the last page, the meditation page.
 You can find six different meditations there, pick one that you think is fitting for you at this moment and enjoy. <img src="assets/images/TESTING images/meditations.png" alt="Meditations page"/>

-Overall, I think all my goals are achieved. <br>
+It can be concluded that all goals have been achieved.  <br>
-I tested my site on the available DevTools phone and tablet sizes as well as on multiple responsive sizes and made sure that it looks good and works well on all. <br>
+The website has been tested on the available DevTools for phone and tablet sizes as well as on multiple responsive sizes and it was made sure that it looks good and works well on all. <br>
-On my own devices which are an OnePlus Nord, an iMac (Retina 5K, 27-inch, 2017), a MacBook-Air (Retina M1, 13.3-inch, 2020) and a Samsung Galaxy Tab4 (10.1-inch 2014) I also tested everything and it works as it should.
+The website was also tested on multiple devices among others an OnePlus Nord, an iMac (Retina 5K, 27-inch, 2017), a MacBook-Air (Retina M1, 13.3-inch, 2020) and a Samsung Galaxy Tab4 (10.1-inch 2014), everything works as it should.

 ## HTML
 HTML code was tested with a [HTML](https://validator.w3.org/#validate_by_input) validator, all the pages were checked.